lucia-auth/lucia/documentation/content/oauth/start-here/getting-started.nextjs.md

 ---
 _order: 0
 title: "Getting started"
-description: "Learn about getting started with the OAuth integration for Lucia in SvelteKit"
+description: "Learn about getting started with the OAuth integration for Lucia in Next.js"
 ---

 While Lucia doesn't directly support OAuth, we provide an external library that handles OAuth using Lucia.
 This is a server-only module.

 Supported providers are listed on the left.
 You can also add your own providers with [`provider()`](/reference/oauth/lucia-auth-oauth#provider) as well.

+This guide uses the `pages` router but the code example for the App router version is shown at the end.

 ## Installation